rodrigolourencofarinha/Obsidian-Zotero-Templates/README.md

 - **Purpose**: Creates a section for notes associated with the item.
 - **Components**:
   - **Header**: `## Notes` denotes a second-level heading in Markdown.
   - **Content**: `{% persist "notes" %}{% endpersist %}` is a placeholder for persisting notes.
-The specific functionality depends on the static site generator or processing tool being used.
+This guarantee that the notes written between the "persistent area" will no be erased when running the import in the future.
 - **Outcome**: Allocates a designated area for adding and storing notes related to the Zotero item.

 #### c.
 Attachment Annotations